Sexual Assault is the commission of an unwanted sexual act, whether by an acquaintance or by a stranger,

 Prevention - Education

-- Stanford Sexual Assault Prevention Programs (650-725-4211) works to prevent sexual violence and harassment through education, awareness, and skill building.
+- Sexual Assault and Relationship Abuse (SARA) office (650-725-1056) works to prevent sexual violence and harassment through education, awareness, and skill building.
 Programs include educational seminars, resource information and referral, and the new student orientation theatrical production, Real World: Stanford.

 - The Health Library at the Vaden Health Center (650-725-3190) is a comprehensive resource center that contains journals, books, and videos on a wide range of contemporary college health issues including sexual assault.
 The library is located on the 2nd floor of Vaden at the Health Promotion Services reception area.
 Thee library is open Monday to Friday 8:30 am to 5 pm.